shidel-dev/debug-challenges/04-debug-json/README.md

-# Debug Challenges: JSON
+# Debug Challenges: JSON/AJAX

-You are being presented with a simple html page, and some data.
-Your objective is to get the data onto the page.
-Refer to the comp.jpg image to see what your data should look like.
-Do not focus to heavily on CSS with this excercise.
-The idea is to test your understanding of JSON and rendering data.

-1. Open index.html in your web browser.
+This challenge is made up of two compontents, a simple html file (public/index.html) and an api endpoint that returns JSON.

+The site URL is: `http://localhost:3300/index.hml`
+The endpoint URL is: `http://localhost:3300/products`

+The challenge: Query the endpoint with JavaScript and display all of the content it returns in the web page.
+There should only 4 items per row.

+1. To install dependencies, run `bundle install`.
+To start the servers, run `bundle exec foreman start`
 2. Modify the code until the challenge is satisfied.
 3. Create a pull request with your solution.
-Be sure to explain how you solved it in your pull request's description.
+Be sure to explain how you satisfied the challenge in your pull request's description.